Gasparilla Bowl: Conference tie-ins

 The first three editions of the bowl featured teams from C-USA and the Big East.
 The American Athletic Conference (AAC) succeeded the Big East after 2013.
 The bowl entered a six-year agreement with the ACC for the 2014 to 2019 seasons; the ACC would provide a team in 2014 and 2016, and would be an alternate for the other seasons.
 Ultimately, the only ACC team to play in the bowl during this period was NC State in 2014.
 Four of the five games from 2015 through 2019 featured a matchup between AAC and C-USA teams.
 The exception was 2016, when an overall lack of bowl-eligible teams yielded some "odd matchups"; the bowl's 2016 edition featured teams from the MAC and SEC.

-As of the 2020 football season, the bowl has a complex set of tie-ins, such that it could feature teams from eight different conferences as well as two independent programs:
+As of the 2020 football season, the bowl has a large set of tie-ins, such that it could feature teams from eight different conferences as well as two independent programs: